Table of contents

 Take advantage of the power of FOMO

-In calls to action, any phrase that indicates to us that the offer is limited works very well: “Today only”, “Take advantage of the last hours of the promotion”.
+In calls to action, any phrase indicating that the offer is limited works very well: „Today only”, „Take advantage of the last hours of the promotion”.
 This is related to the FOMO (Fear of Missing Out) effect.
 Therefore, if our offer is only during a certain time, don’t forget to emphasize it.

 Expose the CTA and place it in a prominent place

 It should come as no surprise that even the best-crafted CTA may not be effective if it is not placed prominently.
 Users usually scan a website quite superficially with their eyes and stop at those places that are most prominent to them.
-Therefore, when creating graphics or preparing your website, consider highlighting the call-to-action button with some more vivid color or a different font.
+Therefore, when creating graphics or preparing your website, consider highlighting the call-to-action button with a more vivid colour or a different font.

 In addition to the proper prominence of the CTA, you should also keep in mind its proper location.
 We should try to place buttons with a call to action at the top of a website, in the body of an email or blog post.
-Many people limit themselves to adding CTAs only at the end of an article, for example.
+For example, many people limit themselves to adding CTAs only at the end of an article.
 However, such a solution may not be sufficient, as not every user always reaches the end.

 Remember that audiences are different and have different preferences and expectations, so test different ways of placing CTAs.
-Also, try to change them from time to time, because as online users, we tend to unconsciously ignore things that are repetitive and in the same place.
+Also, try to change them occasionally because, as online users, we tend to unconsciously ignore things that are repetitive and in the same place.

 Try to change them from time to time, as we tend to ignore things that are repetitive and in the same place.